Tyrn/wei/the-insider-en.typ

 he was hinting  that  Kissur  was in charge  of  the  capital criminals.
 He, however, thanked  him for the signature and  left.
-Although, Kissur did take him to  one of the  city's most famous  thief's taverns and  he  was welcome there  - Bemish learned later that if  he ambled  in this tavern  without  a pass, he  wouldn't  have just been killed there - the tavern's guests  would have been fed his body in a soup - that was their cute way of getting rid of the corpses.
+Although, Kissur did take him to  one of the  city's most famous  thief's taverns and  he  was welcome there---Bemish learned later that if  he ambled  in this tavern  without  a pass, he  wouldn't  have just been killed there---the tavern's guests  would have been fed his body in a soup---that was their cute way of getting rid of the corpses.